ATHARV-YOGI/Hacktoberfest-2024/README.md

 <hr>

-## About Our Project Algorithm Visualizer
+## About Our Project "Algorithm Visualizer"

 - **Algorithm Visualizer Visualize sorting algorithms in C++ with SDL2 Library**